 The rotations at the VA Boston Healthcare include year-long Outpatient training experience at the Boston VA Outpatient clinic in the historic North End, renowned for its culinary experiences and a 6 month CBT rotation on the Jamaica Plain campus.

-The Jamaica Plain CBT rotation is a 6 months that includes an every other week morning of didactics in a variety of CBT and DBT protocols with every afternoon in direct clinical care practicing CBT and DBT in individual and group therapy settings.
+The Jamaica Plain CBT rotation is a 6 months that includes weekly morning didactics in a variety of CBT and DBT protocols with every afternoon in direct clinical care practicing CBT and DBT in individual and group therapy settings.
 Supervision is provided by psychiatrists and psychologists under the leadership of Barbara Kamholtz, PhD, a national leader in CBT.

 Outpatient Child Psychiatry- Boston Medical Center

-This 6 month 7 hour/week rotation in Child Psychiatry complements the second year training in Adolescent Psychiatry.
+This 6 month 6 hour/week rotation in Child Psychiatry complements the second year training in Adolescent Psychiatry.
 The focus in on children under 12 years of age and their families.
 The rotation begins each week with a didactic series on Child Psychiatry to educate residents in development, psychopathology, treatments, and family systems.
-Residents work closely with senior fellows from Boston Children’s Hospital Child and Adolescent Fellowship in the evaluation and treatment of child and families.
-The Chief of Child and Adolescent Psychiatry supervises this training experience integrating the Children’s fellows and our residents in a treatment team to meet the needs of complex children and families at Boston Medical Center.
+Residents evaluate and treat children and families.
+Child and Adolescent Psychiatrists supervises this training experience and provided a didactic series in child development, psychopathology, and treatment of children and their families.
 Residents with an interest in Child and Adolescent Psychiatry have the opportunity to continue to treat a small number of children long-term, over 1 or 2 years depending on the time of entry into a Child and Adolescent Fellowship.

 Call is a training experience where residents develop more independence while receiving indirect supervision for an experienced attending psychiatrist.
 Residents on call cover consultation-liaison and emergency services at Boston Medical Center or Boston VA Healthcare.
-Third year residents have call 36 times a year, 12 weekend days and 24 weekdays but no holiday calls.
+Third year residents have call 36 times a year, 12 weekend days and 24 weekdays or minor holidays.
 Weekend calls are a 24 hour shift, beginning at 8 AM.
 Weekday calls begin at 6 PM and end at 8 AM.
 Residents at this level are permitted to attend morning educational activities when post-call but not to conduct patient care.